-Castle Hills is a decidedly white-collar city, with fully 91.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Castle Hills is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Castle Hills who work in management occupations (16.94%), office and administrative support (12.76%), and sales jobs (10.83%).
+Castle Hills is a decidedly white-collar city, with fully 88.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Castle Hills is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Castle Hills who work in management occupations (17.03%), teaching (11.15%), and healthcare (9.20%).

+Castle Hills is an extremely ethnically-diverse city.
 The people who call Castle Hills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Castle Hills residents report their race to be White, followed by Black or African-American.
+The greatest number of Castle Hills residents report their race to be White, followed by Asian.
 Castle Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.09% of the city’s residents.
-Important ancestries of people in Castle Hills include English, Irish, Polish, and Scots-Irish.
+People of Hispanic or Latino origin account for 46.65% of the city’s residents.
+Important ancestries of people in Castle Hills include German, English, Irish, Scottish, and Greek.

 The most common language spoken in Castle Hills is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Scandinavian languages.